Flowering Dogwood Tree and tulips surround a weathered wooden bench at Eyre Hall garden

 Eyre Hall – Antiques, Gardens and a Letter from Lafayette

-Eyre Hall Front Porch
+Eyre Hall Front Porch, Virginia

 The beautifully detailed front porch welcomes guests to Eyre Hall.